-Skunks are small, furry mammals common to North and South American and notorious for their noxious spray when under threat.
-The spray is usually released as a defense mechanism and a very strong odor that could be perceived far away.
+Skunks are small, furry mammals common to North and South Americans and notorious for their noxious spray when under threat.
+The spray is usually released as a defence mechanism and a very strong odour that could be perceived far away.

-Skunks are as small as the house cat measuring about 8 to 19 inches or 20 to 48 centimeter long.
-The tail extends to about 5 to 15 inches or 13 to 38 centimeters in length.
+Skunks are as small as the house cat measuring about 8 to 19 inches or 20 to 48 centimetres long.
+The tail extends to about 5 to 15 inches or 13 to 38 centimetres in length.

 Skunks in Canada

 Canada is one of the popular homes for skunks in North and South America.
 Of the eight species in North America, only two species are popular in Canada.
 Canadians are familiar with the black and white striped skunk.
 They could be found mostly in West-central British Columbia, Vancouver, Alberta, Toronto; Canada to the Maritimes. etc.